UniversalDependencies/docs/_hyw/dep/obl.md

 udver: '2'
 ---

 The `obl` relation is used for a nominal (noun, pronoun, noun phrase) functioning as a non-core (oblique) argument or adjunct.
-This means that it functionally corresponds to an adverbial attaching to a verb, adjective or other adverb.
+This means that it functionally corresponds to an adverbial modifying a verb, adjective or another adverb.

 The `obl` relation can be further specified by the case.
 In conjunction with the [case]() relation, it provides a uniform analysis for:

-* variant forms with case:
+* oblique nominals with case-marking adpositions:

 ~~~ conllu
 # visual-style 1 6 obl color:blue